top of page

 ANA may contact you for various purposes, including:

-• Notifying you about your member account, member events and other services.
+• Notifying you about your member account, events, and related services

-• Enforcing our website Terms of Use Policy, applicable national laws, and any contractual obligations we may have with you.
+• Enforcing our Terms of Use, applicable laws, and contractual obligations

 8.2 Methods of Communication